 The Company establishes a valuation allowance to reduce the carrying amount of deferred tax assets when it is more likely than not that it will not realize some portion or all of the tax benefit of its deferred tax assets.
 The Company evaluates whether its deferred tax assets are probable of realization on a quarterly basis.
 In performing this analysis, the Company considers all available evidence including historical operating results, the estimated timing of future reversals of existing taxable temporary differences and estimated future taxable income exclusive of reversing temporary differences and carryforwards.
-At December 31, 2009 and 2008, the Company had a valuation allowance of \$563 and \$575, respectively, against net deferred tax assets due primarily to foreign income tax credit carryforwards and state net operating loss carryforwards where realization of the related deferred tax asset amounts was not likely.
-The estimation of future taxable income for federal and state purposes and the Company's resulting ability to realize deferred tax assets pertaining to state net operating loss carryforwards and foreign tax credit carryforwards can significantly change based on future events and operating results.
+At December 31, 2009 and 2008, the Company had a valuation allowance of \$563 and \$575, respectively, against net deferred tax assets due primarily to foreign income tax credit carryforwards and state net operating loss carryforwards where realization of the related deferred tax assets pertaining to state net operating loss carryforwards and foreign tax credit carryforwards can significantly change based on future events and operating results.
 Thus, recorded valuation allowances may be subject to future changes that could be material.